tyzhang97/transbrain/docs/source/building.rst

 - At the top of each page you can find a brief introduction of the data and methods, for detailed description please refer to our `paper <https://www.biorxiv.org/content/10.1101/2025.01.27.635016v2.abstract>`_.

 - Due to the large data size, the dataset is not included in the GitHub repository.
-If needed, you can download it from the following link: xxx and place it in  ``pipeline/datasets`` directory.
+If needed, you can download it from the following link in ``pipeline/datasets/README.md`` and place it in the same directory.

 1. **Spatial Transcriptomic Matching**